SWesterburger/Homework-1/README.md

 * **Who are the founders of the company?**

-    Adyen was founded by a two seasoned payment industry professionals: [Mr. Pieter van der Does](https://www.linkedin.com/in/pieter-van-der-does-4824b11/) and [Mr. Arnout Schuijff](https://www.linkedin.com/in/arnoutschuijff/).
+    Adyen was founded by two seasoned payment industry professionals: [Mr. Pieter van der Does](https://www.linkedin.com/in/pieter-van-der-does-4824b11/) and [Mr. Arnout Schuijff](https://www.linkedin.com/in/arnoutschuijff/).
 Van der Does currently serves as CEO and Schuijff is CTO.

 * **How did the idea for the company (or project) come about?**